natcap/natural-capital-footprint-impact/README.md

 |----------|-----------|-------------------|-------------------------|
 | 81.07    | 33.55     | Bank Branch       | XYZ Corp                |
 | ...      | ...       | ...               | ...                     |
+Table 1.
+User-provided asset data attibute table field requirements.

 ## Data provided for you

 ### footprint data by asset category
 A table where each row represents an asset category.
 The first column is named `category`.
 The category values will be cross-referenced with the categories in the asset table.
 The second column is named `area`.
 This is the size (in square meters) of footprint to draw for assets of this category.
+Footprints will be drawn as a circular buffer around each asset point.

 | facility_category | area |
 |-------------------|----------------|
 | Bank Branch       | 549.7          |
 | ...               | ...            |
+Table 2.
+Script-provided facility category table, used for buffering point locations for different category types.

 This data was derived by manually estimating the footprint area of real assets on satellite imagery.
 We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data.